A rare Indian breed gets support at home and abroad to survive colonialism, caste system bias, and political struggles.

 The dancing stallion in the video above is also pictured at the top of this article.
-He starts performing about 1 minute into the video.

 There are still many barriers to taking Marwaris out of India.
 It’s now possible for indigenous horses to leave only if the exporter agrees to return them to India after a year.
 Since the costs associated with transporting horses around the world are so high, few people choose this option.
 In addition, the European Union has banned exporting any horse directly from India to the European continent.
 The U.S. accepts Marwari imports, but they must test negative for the tick-borne blood disease piroplasmosis multiple times before they can enter the country.
 Unfortunately many Marwari horses are carriers for piroplasmosis and the disease is notoriously difficult to eradicate from a horse’s system.